DevelopingSpace/starchart/README.md

 ## Technologies and components

-Here is the planned architecture and [[technologies used](https://github.com/Seneca-CDOT/starchart/wiki/Tech-Stack)]:
+Here is the planned architecture and [[technologies] used(https://github.com/Seneca-CDOT/starchart/wiki/Tech-Stack)]:
 ![components](img/Starchart%20architecture.drawio.png)

 ## Development

 Further technical background, planning, and initial designs are available in the [wiki](https://github.com/Seneca-CDOT/starchart/wiki).

-If you would like to contribute, please see [how to here](CONTRIBUTING.md).
+If you would like to contribute, please see how to [here](CONTRIBUTING.md).

-You can find out license [here](LICENSE).
+You can find the license [here](LICENSE).